crayner/gibbon-responsive-help/Resources/Install/Developer.md

-#Gibbon Mobile
+#Gibbon Responsive

 ###Developer Installation
-Developers should install directly from the Git hub repository [Gibbon Mobile](https://github.com/crayner/Gibbon-Mobile).
+Developers should install directly from the Git hub repository [Gibbon Responsive ](https://github.com/crayner/Gibbon-Mobile).
 For true development, the repository should be forked to your own Github account, and the links below would change appropriately to reflect the use of your own Github account.

 __You will need both [git](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) and [composer](https://getcomposer.org/doc/00-intro.md) to be installed on your server.__